Anyline/anyline-ocr-cordova-module/README.md

 ```
 If you prefer downloading a package, use the provided `zip` package on the [releases page](https://github.com/Anyline/anyline-ocr-cordova-module/releases).
 Be aware that the github download zip button does not work for projects with git-lfs.

-###### Add WebKit to your iOS project
-- Open your platforms/ios *.xcworkspace with XCode.
-- In the info.plist go to the "Linked Frameworks and Libraries".
-- Add WebKit.framework

 ##### 2. Plugin Usage

 ```javaScript